testsigmahq/testsigma-docs/src/pages/docs/FAQs/web-apps/how-to-turnoff-onboarding-tutorial.md

 ---
-title: "How to turnoff onboading tutorial?"
+title: "How to Turnoff Onboading Tutorial?"
 metadesc: "Tutorials help users understand how to get started with automation in Testsigma.
 This article discusses how to turn off onboarding tutorials"
 noindex: false
 order: 24.13